Ocean Mover's Distance: Using Optimal Transport for Analyzing Oceanographic Data: Conclusion

 The demonstrations within this paper are just a starting point for the potential uses of the Wasserstein distance.
 We envisage this metric being used by many oceanographic data scientists for a variety of comparisons, across a range of dimensions and variables.
 One particular future development of interest would build on our application of Wasserstein distance to province boundaries with exploration of this technique for more complex applications than the single horizontal TZCF boundary demonstrated here.
 Defining and testing provinces (``biomes'') in the ocean is an active area of research \cite{Wust2020b,Sonnewald2020b}, and we believe that Wasserstein distances can provide a flexible tool to compare competing definitions of biomes.

 As demonstrated in our examples, Wasserstein distance is particularly useful for model-data comparison because models can struggle to get the physical location of some key features in the ocean, such as the Gulf Stream.
 A pixel-wise comparison will measure the magnitude of difference at rigid locations, while Wasserstein distance will focus on the pattern change and appropriately measure this discrepancy in the longitude-latitude space.
-While we have focused on the use of Wasserstein distance for comparing the output of models to data, a promising future avenue of research would integrate it into the process of model-driven data assimilation, in which cost functions are used to bring model output closer to measurement \cite{roms,Forget_2015}.

-Further, the regression analysis in Section~\ref{sec:lonlat-nonclim} suggests Wasserstein distance as a powerful tool to examine \textit{temporal} trends in patterns rather than in magnitudes.
+Further, the regression analysis in Section~3a\ref{sec:lonlat-nonclim} suggests Wasserstein distance as a powerful tool to examine \textit{temporal} trends in patterns rather than in magnitudes.
 This shows Wasserstein distance goes far beyond simple model-data comparison, and can be useful for analyzing spatial fields of ocean physical, biogeochemical as well as optical quantities over time.

 Developing computational improvements will be important to allow for full global ocean comparisons.
 One simple extension is to only allow local transports, by directly modifying the base distances.
 Handling this sparser structured base distance effectively---by building specialized software---may be an important practicality.
 Faster approximations to optimal transport are popular in computer science and machine learning applications, and can also be adopted when analyzing ocean data.